Santino Marella: Ohio Valley Wrestling (2005–2007)

 In 2005, Anthony Carelli (as Johnny Geo Basco) began training at Ohio Valley Wrestling (OVW), a developmental territory for World Wrestling Entertainment (WWE).
-In July, during a storyline where he was supposed to act afraid of The Boogeyman, but instead laughed, Anthony Carelli was shouted at and slapped by Jim Cornette, OVW's head booker and co-owner.
+At an OVW television taping In July, during a storyline where he was supposed to act afraid of The Boogeyman, but instead laughed, Anthony Carelli was shouted at and slapped by Jim Cornette, OVW's head booker and co-owner.
 This incident led to Cornette being fired as OVW booker by WWE.

 Under OVW's new booker, Paul Heyman, Anthony Carelli adopted the gimmick of Boris Alexiev, a Russian shootfighter/mixed martial artist.
 On October 29, he lost his debut OVW match, teaming with Aaron Stevens against Chet the Jet and Chris Cage.
 Alexiev made his TV debut on April 12, 2006, managed by his "comrade", Mr. Strongko and defeating Mo Sexton.
 He was booked to dominate opponents with stiff strikes and submission style wrestling.
 He had a 10-second win over a wrestler named Dewey.
 He signed a developmental contract with WWE on August 11, 2006, and continued training in OVW.

 On January 24, 2007, Alexiev won the OVW Television Championship from Mike Kruel, who was defending in place of champion Eddie Kraven.
 He lost it back to Kruel on February 7, and regained it from him on March 14.
 Three days later, he dropped it to Shawn Spears.
 He was called up to the WWE roster a month later.

 Intercontinental Champion (2007–2009)

-Anthony Carelli debuted as Santino Marella (a homage to WWE Hall of Famer Robert "Gorilla Monsoon" Marella) on the April 16, 2007 episode of Raw from Milan, Italy.
+Anthony Carelli debuted as Santino Marella (an homage to WWE Hall of Famer Robert "Gorilla Monsoon" Marella) on the April 16, 2007 episode of Raw from Milan, Italy.
 He was presented as a fan that Vince McMahon selected as an opponent for Umaga.
 The unknown Marella scored a surprising upset, and won the WWE Intercontinental Championship with an assist from Bobby Lashley.
 The next day, WWE.com posted a profile on Marella, saying he was an Italian national who moved to Canada as a child and returned to his native country a few times each year to visit family.
 The profile claimed that he moved to the United States to pursue a wrestling career with WWE.
 Shortly after winning the Intercontinental title, Marella feuded with Chris Masters, narrowly retaining the title in his first defenses.
 On July 2, he dropped the title to Umaga, after defeating him on June 24, at Vengeance: Night of Champions, by disqualification.